 - Cream Cheese: I add just a bit of cream cheese to the vanilla pudding to help give it a bit more depth.
 The cream cheese also helps cut down on the sweetness just a tiny bit.

 - Condensed Milk: You’ll need sweetened condensed milk for this recipe.
 The condensed milk is combined with the cream cheese and other ingredients to make the vanilla pudding.

 - Flavorings: I like to amp up the vanilla flavor by adding my favorite vanilla extract to the recipe.
 I also like to add a small pinch of salt to cut some of the sweetness in the pudding.

 - Milk: I use 2% milk to make the pudding.
 Since we’re folding in heavy cream later anyway, I use lower fat milk here to make sure the pudding doesn’t become too rich by the end.

-- Instant Vanilla Pudding: you’ll need a larger size of the instant vanilla pudding.
-You could swap this for banana pudding too if you prefer.
+- Instant Vanilla Pudding: you’ll need a larger size of the vanilla pudding mix.
+You could swap this for banana pudding if you like a lot of banana flavor!

 - Fresh Bananas: Using bananas that are too ripe causes them to just fall apart in the pudding during serving.
 The perfect banana for this recipe is one that is completely yellow with just a few brown spots.

 - Nilla Wafers: these need no description at all!
 It’s as if the classic banana pudding keeps these relevant.
 Not traditional, but you could also use chessmen cookies instead if you’d like.